Non-existence of exceptional orbits under polar actions on Hilbert spaces: Proof of Theorem

+Throughout this section, $\mathcal{L}$ denotes a connected Hilbert Lie group acting on a separable Hilbert space $V$ and the action is assumed to be isometric and PF.

-It is known that if $N$ is a principal orbit, then every normal vector can be extended to an equivariant normal vector field on $N$ \cite[Corollary 5.4.9]{PT88}.
+If $N = \mathcal{L} \cdot p$ is a principal orbit, then every normal vector can be extended to an equivariant normal vector field on $N$ \cite[Corollary 5.4.9]{PT88}.
 Moreover, if the action is polar, then equivariant normal vector fields on principal orbits are parallel with respect to the normal connection \cite[Theorem 5.6.7]{PT88}.
-We prove the following lemma which will be important in the proofs of Lemma \ref{lem11} and Theorem \ref{thm2}.
+The following lemma concerns the general case that orbits have minimal codimension.
+This is essential in our proof and will be used twice (see the proofs of Lemma \ref{lem11} and Theorem \ref{thm2} below).